Welcome to Year 1's class page!

-In the second half of the Spring Term the children will have swimming.
+In the second half of the Summer Term the children will have swimming.
 For swimming, the children need a named swimming costume, hat and towel.
 If your child wants to wear goggles they can, please ensure the goggles are swimming goggles and not a snorkel mask.
 Please adjust the goggles at home, so they fit comfortably ready for the swimming lesson.

 ‘Words for Writing’ will be sent home, which will be returned to school the following Thursday.